mykweenn/mykweenn/README.md

 *   🌍  I'm based in Gorno-Altaysk
 *   ✉️  You can contact me at [erel5693@gmail.com](mailto:erel5693@gmail.com)
-*   🧠  I'm learning C# and Unity, Django, React and JS
+*   🧠  I'm learning: Flutter, GDScript and Python
 *   🤝  I'm open to collaborating on some intersting game projects
-*   ⚡  I prefer to improvise...
-Like Spider-Man (ikr)
+*   ⚡  I prefer to improvise
 ### Skills

 <p align="left">